valdirSalgueiro/GreenJuiceTeamEngine/README.md

 and thats it! :)

-To see it running, set one of the application platforms(UWP, IOS or android) as your initiliazing project:
+To see it running, set one of the application platforms(UWP, IOS or android) as your initiliazing project.
+Make sure  the target is set to x64!

 # Libraries
 - Freetype